scikit-mobility/scikit-mobility/README.md

 - `destination` (type: string);
 - `flow` (type: integer).

-Again, the user can add to a `FlowDataFrame` as many columnsas they want.
-Each `FlowDataFrame` is associated with a spatial tessellation, a [geopandas](http://geopandas.org/) `GeoDataFrame` that contains two mandatory columns:
+Again, the user can add to a `FlowDataFrame` as many columns as they want since the `FlowDataFrame` data structure inherits all the pandas `DataFrame` functionalities.
+Each `FlowDataFrame` is associated with a **spatial tessellation**, a [geopandas](http://geopandas.org/) `GeoDataFrame` that contains two mandatory columns:
 - `tile_ID` (type: integer) indicates the identifier of a location;
 - `geometry` indicates the polygon (or point) that describes the geometric shape of the location on a territory (e.g., a square, a voronoi shape, the shape of a neighborhood).

 Note that each location identifier in the `origin` and `destination` columns of a `FlowDataFrame` must be present in the associated spatial tessellation.

-Create a spatial tessellation from a file:
+Create a spatial tessellation from a file describing counties in New York state:

 ```python
 >>> import skmob